qb40/building-animation/README.md

 # qb-building-animation

-**qb-building-animation** is a small and simple antimation app showing rising building like structures in dos.
+**qb-building-animation** is a simple animation app showing rising building like structures in dos.

 ##demo